British documentary photography since the1960s

 Facing Britain brings together for the first time almost all important representatives* of British documentary photography in a large overview exhibition outside the UK.

-Long forgotten and only recently rediscovered positions such as John Myers, Tish Murtha or Peter Mitchell are shown alongside works by world stars such as Martin Parr.
+Long forgotten and only recently rediscovered positions such as John Myers, Tish Murtha or Peter Mitchell are shown alongside works by world stars such as Martin Parr and David Hurn.
 The show thus offers a unique insight into the developments in the field of photography in the United Kingdom, which are interwoven with continental Europe and North America, but also independent of them.
 The documentary aspect proves to be one of the great strengths of British photography, which is capable of depicting a part of Europe in transition in a multifaceted, surprising and artistically original way.
-Facing Britain was therefore deliberately chosen as a temporal bracket for the period of Britain's membership of the European Union and its forerunner between1963 till 2020.
+Facing Britain was therefore deliberately chosen as a temporal bracket for the period of Britain's membership of the European Union and their forerunners between1963 till 2020.
 Particularly in view of the current Corona pandemic, the exhibition proves to be a break in the artistic development of an entire nation.

 It describes the various epochs from the decline of the coal industry, the Thatcher era with the Falkland conflict, the Brexit that split the island into two parts.
-A special focus is on the 1970s and 1980s, which were influenced by David Hurn, Tish Murtha, Daniel Meadows and Martin Parr, when artistic documentary photography gained an importance worldwide.
-Martin Parr describes these decades as:
+A special focus is on the 1970s and 1980s, which were influenced by David Hurn, Tish Murtha, Daniel Meadows, Peter Mitchell, Tony Ray-Jones and Martin Parr, when artistic documentary photography gained an importance worldwide.

 "Life without make-up between Aberdeen and Brighton, Belfast and Ipswich: British documentary photography from six decades on the "English Way of Life" is a remarkable rediscovery."